nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete property x` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Finding a property

+1. Finding properties

+    1. Prerequisites: Using default example data (make sure when `list property` is entered, you can see the property `Woodlands Crescent`)

+    1. Test case: `find property n/woodlands`<br>
+        Expected: `Woodlands Crescent` property is shown in the list with no properties that do not contain the word `woodlands` being shown.

+    1. Test case: `find property pm/$700000 t/hdb`<br>
+        Expected: `Woodlands Crescent` property is shown in the list, properties with price less than $700,000 or are not HDB are not shown.

+    1. Test case: `find property n/`<br>
+        Expected: Property list not updated.
+Error details shown in the status message.

+    1. Test case: `find property pm/abc`<br>
+        Expected: Property list not updated.
+Error details shown in the status message.

+    1. Other incorrect find property commands to try: `find property x/ `, where x is any of the permissible options.
+        Expected: Similar to previous.

 ## **Appendix G: Effort**

 ### Introduction